The Best 10 Day Vietnam Itinerary

 A) Halong Bay Option

-For the next three days you will be exploring the water of Halong Bay.
+If you decide to head to Halong Bay, the next three days you will be exploring one of the most beautiful bays in the world.
 This Three Day Two Night Halong Bay Experience writeup will give you the ins and outs of Halong Bay and its options.
 You will head out first thing on day 7 and return to Hanoi sometime late afternoon of day 9.

 B) Sapa Option

-It is now time for a journey from Hanoi and that is to the countryside and rice paddies of Sapa.
+Your other option here is a journey from Hanoi to the countryside and rice paddies of Sapa.
 This Trekking Sapa guide has you covered and will give you all you need to know about planning your experience.
 You will either head out there on the night of Day 6 or the early morning of Day 7.
 For the next two days or so you will spend your time hiking all around the beauty of northern Vietnam.